Wednesday, June 24, 2026

 and so the show continues in this vein,

-So many have stayed silent, they have not made a sound
+So many sit in silence, they do not made a sound

 reporters all were stifled where they stood;